jcvasquezbetancur/ml-council/ml-council/README.md

 2. Forecasting future behaivoiour, the council  can plan better its budget and its providers improve their market understanding.

 Using a collection of purchase card transactions for the Birmingham City Council. this project aims  the following tasks:
-* (Clustering) Discovering profiles (whether the case)
+* (Clustering) Discovering profiles (whether the case).
-* (Forecasting) Try to guess future transactional behaviors
+* (Forecasting) Try to guess future transactional behaviors.

 ## Project basic structure

-* On first stage: We will provide a first set of notebooks gathering the basic ML-workflow: Preprocessing Data, Exploratory data-analysis (EDA), model & validation and 1.council_preprocessing.ipynb
+* On first stage: We will provide a first set of notebooks gathering the basic ML-workflow: Preprocessing Data, Exploratory data-analysis (EDA), model & validation.

-2.council_EDA.ipynb
-3-council_model-clustering.ipynb
-4-council_model-forecasting.ipynb
+    1.council_preprocessing.ipynb: Download & Bundle Data(optional), inspect and clean data.

+    2.council_EDA.ipynb : Explore data and perform first feature selection.

+    3-council_model-clustering.ipynb  : Train and validate models for clustering.

+    4-council_model-forecasting.ipynb  : Train and validate models for forecasting.

-* On second stage  We will provide a ready-to-use Proof-of-concept  using a Gradio or parametizable notebook (Papermill)
+* On second stage  We will refactor code and provide a ready-to-use Proof-of-concept  using a Gradio or parametizable notebook (Papermill)

+## Methodologies Summary

+* *Clustering*:
+* *Forecasting*:

 # Repository Organization
 ------------